Quillraven/Fleks/ReadMe.md

 If you are looking for a long time verified ECS that supports Java then use [Artemis-odb](https://github.com/junkdog/artemis-odb) or [Ashley](https://github.com/libgdx/ashley).

-## Example game using Fleks

-[Dinoleon](https://github.com/Quillraven/Dinoleon) is a small game using Fleks that showcases all functionalities in action!

 ## Current Status

 Thanks to [jobe-m](https://github.com/jobe-m) Fleks also has a Kotlin Multiplatform version which will be the future for Fleks.